Tag Archives: son

 I placed the receiver down, heavy with conflicting emotions.
 My world came to a halt.
 My heart felt heavy.
 I cradled my belly, thinking: I can’t have another baby.
 But can I truly consider this the way out?

 The girls slept in their room.
 Their father was—Lord only knows where.
 I sat alone in the dark, crossed-legged on the bed.
 My head ached.
-My stomach tied in knots.
+My stomach was tied in knots.
 Overcome with waves of hopelessness, memories churned to the one security blanket I had ever known: the home of my grandparents.
 And I realized I was sinking.
 Fast.

 What happened to my anchor of faith?
 My hope?
 Isn’t God big enough to handle the mess in my life?
 I have to admit, I’ve been too busy for Him.
 Now that I need Him, does He still care?
 Then it occurred to me: If I can’t trust God now, then what’s the point of going on?

 That instant I prayed like never before, and pored over my Bible.
 The Book of Psalms always comforted me, and that night before sleep overtook me, my “Ah hah” moment came after reading Psalm 139:13: For You created my innermost being; You knit me together in my mother’s womb.
-I wasn’t about to take the life of my unborn child, believing that God gave that life in me.
+I wasn’t about to take the life of my unborn child, believing that God gave that life to me.

 Come morning.
 A new day.
 A fresh start.
 Resolute in my decision, faith sparked.
 God had always taken care of me before.
 I determined to trust Him to carry me now.
 I believe, Lord.
 Help my unbelief.
 Give me the grace to endure…